liquidctl/liquidctl/docs/asetek-690lc.md

 # liquidctl set logo color blackout
 ```

-It is also possible to configure the visual alert for high liquid temperatures.
-For that, the following options are available:
+It is possible to configure the visual alert for high liquid temperatures:

-`--alert-threshold <number>`: threshold temperature in Celsius for a visual alert
+`--alert-threshold <number>`: set the threshold temperature in Celsius for a visual alert
-`--alert-color <color>`: color used by the visual high temperature alert
+`--alert-color <color>`: set the color used by the visual high temperature alert

-Note that, regardless of the use of these options, alerts are always enabled (unless suppressed by the 'blackout' mode): the default threshold and color is, respectively, 45°C and red.
+Note that, regardless of the use of these options, alerts are always enabled (unless suppressed by the 'blackout' mode): the default threshold and color are, respectively, 45°C and red.